General scholarships eligibility criteria, terms and conditions

 $500

-Scholarship funding will be provided to the successful scholarship applicants within 20 days of scholarship being awarded and accepted.
-The applicant will be liable to pay all fees as indicated on the course enrolment form.
+- Scholarship funding will be provided to the successful scholarship applicants within 20 days of scholarships being awarded and accepted.

 Applicants must meet course entrance requirements